fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 # jid of your Rendezvous XMPP component
 rendezvous_jid=my-site.rendezvous.com
 ```
-It is important to note that some XMPP properties defined in this configuration file, such as the **xmpp_jid** and the **xmpp_password**, are meant to be used in the XMPP server configuration, as explained <a  href="/install-configure-xmpp" target="_blank">here</a>.

-After configuring the Fogbow Manager, you need to add a new entry in your DNS to resolve your component name to a IP address like in example below.
-It is needed for all XMPP components such as rendezvous and Fogbow manager.
+After configuring the Fogbow Manager, you need to add a new entry in your DNS to resolve your component name to an IP address like in the example below.

 ``` shell
 my-site.manager.com        22      IN      A       150.1.1.2
 ```